interactive-solutions/dashboard/README.md

 ## To do

 - Look for better TypeScript support for some MUI stuff, e.g. for color props
-- react-hook-form
-- Authentication flow
-- Logic for colors and typography
+- Sync logic for colors and typography with designer
-- react-table
-- @entire.se\_\_is-tabbing styling

 ## Usage